Why was I initially diagnosed with something else, or why did my diagnosis take so long?

 Symptoms can vary a lot from person to person.

-Balance and movement – Early signs may be loss of balance which causes you to fall backwards.
+Early signs may be the loss of balance which causes you to fall backwards.
 Movements may be very slow or your muscles may become stiff especially in the neck and upper body area.
 Tremor is rare in PSP.

 Swallowing –Eating, drinking and swallowing difficulties are common.

-Vision – An inability to control eye and eyelid movement, including focusing on specific objects or looking up or down at something.
-Blurred or double vision and dislike of bright lights is common.
+An inability to control eye and eyelid movement, including focusing on specific objects or looking up or down at something.
+Blurred or double vision and dislike of bright lights are common.

-Difficulties with slowness of movement.
-The inability to use one side of the body, for example the loss of use of one hand (feeling that one limb has a will of its own).
+Difficulties with the slowness of movement.
+The inability to use one side of the body, for example, the loss of use of one hand (feeling that one limb has a will of its own).
 Jerky, awkward movements.
 Problems with balance.
 Tremor at rest.

 There can be varying degrees of cognitive impairment in CBD.
 Perception is often affected as well as problems with memory and understanding.
 Difficulty carrying out tasks that require planning and thinking ahead.
 Personality changes, such as apathy, irritability and agitation.